Trademarks and brand strategy

 Branders utilize a four-tier approach for brand/trademarking.

-House mark may not have any meaning on their face (look up the words Google (www.google.com) or Kleenex (www.kleenex.com).
-However, through design and look and feel, house marks should create definitive image.
+House marks may not have any meaning on their face (look up the words Google (www.google.com) or Kleenex (www.kleenex.com).
+However, through design, look, and feel, house marks should create a definitive image.

 Second-tier marks are individual marks for products or services.

-Third-tier marks include both sub brands, regional brands and more limited range of goods and services.
+Third-tier marks include both sub-brands, regional brands, and a more limited range of goods and services.

 A good example of regional third-tier marks can be found in grocery chains.
-For example, Kroger is one of 50 largest companies in the United States.
-However, if you live in the western United States, you probably have only heard of one of their regional brands/stores such as King Soopers, Ralphs, Fry’s or Smiths.
+For example, Kroger is one of the 50 largest companies in the United States.
+However, if you live in the western United States, you probably have only heard of one of their regional brands/stores, such as King Soopers, Ralphs, Fry’s, or Smiths.
 Those are all regional brands that have extremely strong recognition.

 Another third-tier mark is Best Buy’s “Geek Squad” brand.
-Geek Squad provides warranty and repair services, and are usually located in Best Buy (www.bestbuy.com) stores.
+Geek Squad provides warranty and repair services and is usually located in Best Buy (www.bestbuy.com) stores.
 Their services are more limited and focused as compared to Best Buy’s comprehensive focus on a vast array of consumer goods and services.
-Geek Squad is also separately branded from Best Buy so does not constitute a second-tier mark.
+Geek Squad is also separately branded from Best Buy, so it does not constitute a second-tier mark.

 Macy’s provides good examples of fourth-tier marks.
-Macy’s periodically has “One Day Doorbuster” sales which come and go.
-However, Macy’s had trademarked the terms even though it does not use them in every ad campaign.
-Macy’s also trademarks “Magic of Macy’s” along with a specific star design which is its both a specific word and design tag line.
-Finally, most Macy’s uses a unique rich red color scheme in all of its color advertising which it protects.
+Macy’s periodically has “One Day Doorbuster” sales, which come and go.
+However, Macy’s has trademarked the terms even though it does not use them in every ad campaign.
+Macy’s also trademarks “Magic of Macy’s” along with a specific star design, which is both a specific word and design tagline.
+Finally, most Macy’s uses a unique, rich red color scheme in all of its color advertising, which it protects.
 All of these are considered fourth-tier marks.

 All brand mark levels are important